 There are different approaches to virus assessment.
 Samples of tubers can be tested directly using a molecular test based on the polymerase chain reaction (real-time PCR methods often termed qPCR).
-Alternatively, plants are grown from the tuber sample and sap from the leaves of each test plant is tested using an antibody- based technique (ELISA).
-The latter has a longer turn-around time as breaking dormancy, growing plants and testing usually takes 4-6 weeks.
+Alternatively, plants are grown from the tuber sample and sap from the leaves of each test plant and tested using an antibody-based technique (ELISA).
+The latter has a longer turn-around time as breaking dormancy, growing plants and testing usually takes 4–6 weeks.
 The direct tuber testing of a single crop sample usually requires ~ 2 days.

 Where can I get tubers virus tested?

 Scottish Aphid Borne Virus Working Group: recommendations for 2020

 The working group is a consortium of Scottish researchers with an interest in virus, representatives come from: SRUC, Scottish Agronomy Ltd, SASA, The James Hutton Institute, AHDB and McCain.

 Recommendations are updated periodically based on the latest research and information as it becomes available.
 The latest update was made in May 2020,